zhiwenh/delib/README.md

 Delib can be used outside a project.
 Outside a project file paths will be relative to your process point of entry.
 You can specify paths with the library and pass them in as options for the CLI.
 Connection options will also need to be specified.

 ### Development node
-Before using the library or CLI you will need to connect to a development node.
+Before using the library or CLI you will need to connect to an Ethereum node.

 I created a package called [devchain](https://www.npmjs.com/package/devchain) that allows you to create private Ethereum blockchains.
 You can adjust the blockchain's mining difficulty and it comes with a geth node that automates mining and account Ether distribution.
 To install: